tine-groupware/broadcasthub/README.md

     Kill the node process, with strg+c for example; stop the container etc.

+## Build and push production container image ##
+* Make sure to tag the commit you want run the build for and to checkout that tag
+* Make sure your local repository is clean
+* Execute the integration and e2e tests locally and make sure everything is fine
+* Push the tag into the remote repository
+* Then run:

+        sh build/docker-build-prod.sh
+        sh build/docker-push-prod.sh

+This will build the docker image based on the current source code status (gets copied into the image) and push the image into the Metaways Gitlab registry.
+The image will be tagged with the current GIT tag.

+The Tine 2.0 docker setup depends on this container image.

+The build scripts work fine when the GIT client uses a SSH key for authentication.
+The build scripts have not been tested with interactive username / password prompt.

 ## Tests ##
 Jest (https://jestjs.io/) is used as test framework.